Loans

 Many people are under the assumption that loans are not financial aid.
 "Financial aid," however, refers to grants, employment and loans.
 The types of federal loans a student is eligible for are included in the student's Financial Aid Offer.

 Although recommended as a practical means of funding a college education, you are not obligated to accept a loan as part of your Aid Offer.
 In fact, you should think carefully about borrowing.
-While educational loans may be considered "good debt", keep in mind the level of debt that you may be incurring over the span of your education and the amount you may be repaying over the life of the loan.
+A family should consider level of debt that you may be incurring over the span of your education and the amount you may be repaying over the life of the loan when deciding whether or not to borrow an educational loan.

 Should you decide to accept the loan offered to you, additional forms must be completed.
 Please read all forms carefully prior to submitting them to the appropriate agency.
 Keep in mind that loans must be repaid and borrowers do have specific rights and responsibilities when taking a loan.